amantaya/grazing-interaction/docs/pubs/2022-heber-report/2022-Heber-Report-Methods.md

 plot (with the exception of the Only Ponderosa site).
 We converted the bag weights to g/m^2^ by dividing the weight in grams by the area sampled, 0.48 m^2^ for all sites except for the Only Ponderosa site, which was 1 m^2^.
-We estimated production at each site by taking the average g/m^2^ for all exclosure plots at each site.
+At each site, we estimated production at by taking the average g/m^2^ of exclosure plots and converted g/m^2^ to kg/ha by multiplying g/m^2^ by 10.